 Pneumonia is an infection of the lungs.
-The air sacs in the lungs (called alveoli) fill up with pus and other fluid.
-This makes it hard for oxygen to reach the bloodstream.
+Normally, the small sacs in the lungs are filled with air.
+In someone who has pneumonia, the air sacs fill up with pus and other fluid.

 What Are the Signs & Symptoms of Pneumonia?

 The signs and symptoms of pneumonia may include:

 - chest pain

 - belly pain

 - loss of appetite (in older kids) or poor feeding (in babies)

 Viruses, like the flu or RSV (respiratory syncytial virus), cause most cases of pneumonia.
 Kids with pneumonia caused by a virus usually have symptoms that happen over time and tend to be mild.

 Less often, bacteria can cause pneumonia.
 When that happens, kids usually will become sick more quickly, starting with a sudden high fever, cough, and sometimes fast breathing.
 Types of bacterial pneumonia include pneumococcal pneumonia, mycoplasma pneumonia (walking pneumonia), and pertussis (whooping cough).

 Doctors will do an exam to look for pneumonia.
 They’ll check the person’s appearance, breathing pattern, and vital signs.
 They'll listen to the lungs and might order a chest X-ray.